eveliotc/carbonite/README.md

 Carbonite keeps your POJOs in memory while transparently persisting them in background to storage, you can retrieve them later either from memory or loading them asynchronously/synchronously from storage.
 You can specify how and how long are them kept, for finer control you can provide your own implementations.

+Current implementations vary, all of them are stale values prone if you do not properly use them.

+`TODO provide docs regarding current implementations and how to use them, etc.`

 ### Usage
 1. Include it in your project.